 ISBN 0 9515089 11 Torquay Pottery Collectors Society, 1991 97 pages £4.80

-The aim of this book is to provide a comprehensive guide to the commemoratives produced by the Torquay Potteries.
-They had a prolific output and produced commemoratives for all the coronations and jubilees between 1887 and 1953, as well as a wide variety of military, political, local and personal commemoratives.
+This A5 format book provides a comprehensive guide to the commemoratives produced by the Torquay & South Devon potteries.
+The potteries had a prolific output and produced commemoratives for all the coronations and jubilees between 1887 and 1953, as well as a wide variety of military, political, local and personal commemoratives.
 The majority of these commemoratives were made from local clays and decorated with traditional coloured slips and sgraffito inscriptions.
 The potteries expanded into the growing market of advertising wares in the early twentieth century and this book shows the great diversity of items that were created.
 With black-and-white photographs, colour photographs and illustrations this book provides a very good introduction to Torquay potteries contribution to commemorative and advertising wares.

 Torquay Pottery Faience Wares : The Ken Hall Collection